TVY0R/to-do-app/README.md

 - Create, Read, Update, and Delete (CRUD) todos
 - Search todos by title and filter by status
-- Paginate todo list for better UX
+- Paginate todo list for better UI
-- API response caching using `localforage` via `localStorage`
-- Offline capability via `Dexie.js` and IndexedDB
 - WCAG AA-compliant styling for accessibility
 - Fully responsive and mobile-friendly
 - Simple routing using `react-router-dom`